 From 1880 to 1930, Minneapolis was the world's leader in flour production with its many mills powered by Saint Anthony Falls.
 After the decline of the mills--the last one on the riverfront ceased operation in 1965--the buildings were largely abandoned.
 In 1980, the city hired MacDonald & Mack--along with Miller Dunwiddie and Jeffrey Hess--to undertake an intensive historic and architectural study of the riverfront on both sides of the falls.
 Our team's work culminated in the book Saint Anthony Falls Rediscovered, in addition to guidelines for the new historic district.

-Most recently, MacDonald & Mack has been working on the new Water Works Park (near Mill Ruins), including the selective demolition of the Fuji-Ya building, which was constructed atop historic mill ruins.
+Most recently, MacDonald & Mack has been working on the new Water Works Park (near Mill Ruins), currently in progress.

 City of Minneapolis